compromise-evident/semiprime-training-data/README.md

 <br>
 <br>

-## Training-data & testing-data are the same but of unique semiprimes
+## Training-data & testing-data are the same but of unique items

 See that first semiprime of 40 digits?
 It must be classified under the label "2" because "2" is the first digit of that semiprime's smaller factor.